miguelnietoa/miguelnietoa/README.md

 - 🔭 I’m currently working on web projects but also related to Data Science.
-- 🌱 I’m currently learning Machine Learning foundations
+- 🌱 I’m currently learning Data Science
+- 😄 I just finished a Machine Learning course!
 <!--
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...